sakshamsri4/next_gen_udyam/docs/third_party_integration_todo.md

 For each module, we'll follow this process:
 1. **Extract**: Copy only the necessary UI components and assets from the third-party app
 2. **Adapt**: Modify the UI components to work with our Firebase/Supabase backend
+3. **Apply CRED Design**: Transform the UI components to follow CRED design principles from `docs/cred_design_guide.md`
-3. **Implement**: Create our own controllers and services that connect to Firebase/Supabase
+4. **Implement**: Create our own controllers and services that connect to Firebase/Supabase
-4. **Test**: Verify the functionality works with our backend
+5. **Test**: Verify the functionality works with our backend
-5. **Clean Up**: Remove any unused third-party code or dependencies
+6. **Clean Up**: Remove any unused third-party code or dependencies

 ## Modules to Integrate

 ### 1. UI Components and Assets

-- [ ] Extract and adapt core UI components:
+- [ ] Extract and adapt core UI components with CRED design principles:
-  - [ ] Copy custom button styles and widgets
+  - [ ] Copy custom button styles and widgets and apply CRED button design (elevated, pill-shaped)
-  - [ ] Extract text field designs and input widgets
+  - [ ] Extract text field designs and input widgets and apply CRED typography guidelines
-  - [ ] Copy card designs and layouts
+  - [ ] Copy card designs and layouts and apply CRED card design (physical appearance, elevation)
-  - [ ] Extract avatar and image components
+  - [ ] Extract avatar and image components and apply CRED styling
-  - [ ] Copy loading animations and shimmer effects
+  - [ ] Copy loading animations and shimmer effects and adapt to CRED motion principles
-  - [ ] Extract color schemes and typography
+  - [ ] Replace color schemes with CRED color system from the design guide
+  - [ ] Apply CRED typography guidelines to all text elements
-  - [ ] Copy icons and vector assets
+  - [ ] Copy icons and vector assets and adapt to CRED icon style
-- [ ] Create our own component library with these extracted designs
+- [ ] Create our own component library with these CRED-styled components
-- [ ] Connect components to our theme system
+- [ ] Connect components to our theme system based on CRED design guide
+- [ ] Implement animations following CRED motion guidelines
-- [ ] Test components with different screen sizes
+- [ ] Test components with different screen sizes while maintaining CRED design language

 ### 2. Profile Screens